Timothy M. Brennan and Robert Ladd: Joining Compton Police Department

 In January 1982, Brennan joined the Compton Police Department.
 Even though Compton was not ranked nationally because the population was under 100,000, the city consistently had murder rates topping the nation's major cities.
 In the fall of that year, Brennan met his future wife, JoAnna Ramirez, who also worked for the department.
 Two-and-a-half years later they married and had two children, Brian (born 1987) and Jamie (born 1990).

 In 1983, 24-year-old Ladd was fresh out of the police academy.
 He had been working as a reserve officer at the Garden Grove Police Department.
 By this time, Ladd had one child, his son Brian, and his wife was pregnant with his daughter Shannon.
 He was struggling financially, working construction at Miller's Outpost at the time, making just $200 a week.
 His pregnant wife Kathy was working as a waitress at Coco's Restaurant.
 Ladd was working several days a week at the Garden Grove Police Department trying to learn how to be a cop, but he needed a full-time position.
 During that time, however, Garden Grove P.D. had a hiring freeze.
 Ladd started applying everywhere.
 One of his arrest and control tactical officers during his time in the academy was a guy from the Huntington Beach Police Department named Barry Case.
 Case had started his career at the Compton Police Department and Ladd could tell the man loved his time there from the war stories he told.
 Case had advised Ladd and others in the academy that if they wanted to be a real cop, go work for Compton.
-Compton had been among the many police departments where Ladd had put in an application and they were the first to offer him a position.
+Compton had been among the many police departments where Ladd had put in an application, and they were the first to offer him a position.
 Remembering Barry Case's words and wanting to learn real police work, he took the job.

-In 1985, Brennan and Ladd became partners and remained a team for the next 15 years, until 2000 when the Compton Police Department closed.
+In 1985, Brennan and Ladd became partners and remained a team until 2000, when the Compton Police Department closed.

 Promotion To Compton Police Department gang unit

 In 1988, the Compton Police Department formed a gang unit, but because there was a manpower shortage, it only consisted of two men: Brennan and Ladd.
-Even though the police department was predominantly African-American, Brennan and Ladd, who are both white, were promoted because of their reputation for being exceptional at gang work and the regard they had among gang members and citizens who often felt they could be trusted to treat them with respect and humanity.
+Even though the police department was predominantly African American, Brennan and Ladd, who were both white, were promoted because of their reputation for being exceptional at gang work and the regard they had among gang members and citizens who often felt they could be trusted to treat them with respect and humanity.
 Their sergeant, Reggie Wright Sr., chose them for the positions and Lieutenant Hourie Taylor approved the promotion.
-It didn't take Brennan and Ladd long to start infiltrating gangs, solving murders, and drive-by shootings.
+It did not take Brennan and Ladd long to start infiltrating gangs, solving murders, and drive-by shootings.
 Over the next twelve years, they developed an exceptional level of expertise regarding the dynamics of gang culture.